AIChessGM User Guide

 The PDF and Position Recognition workflow is optimized for diagram extraction and puzzle creation:

-This lets you go from scanned diagram to local training puzzle without manual CSV editing.
+This lets you go from scanned diagram either to a local training puzzle, a diagram-specific teaching comment, or a branded shareable post without manual FEN entry.

 Toggling Pane Visibility